First Holy Communion

-Sacramental preparations at Church of Our Lady are designed as a faith journey for children and parents to take together - with full and on-going support from the parish.
-We believe that the bond of love between a parent and child facilitates heart – to- heart discussions and thus, parents are best placed to pass on the gift of faith to their child.
+Sacramental preparation at Our Lady's involves sessions for children and parents between January and June.
+The bond of love between a parent and child facilitates heart-to-heart discussions and thus, parents are helped to pass on the gift of Faith to their child.

 Journeying towards the Sacrament of Eucharist is a valuable opportunity to grow closer to Jesus, to develop a personal intimate relationship with Him through our daily prayers and study of Holy Scripture in conversations between parent and child.
 It builds on an understanding of the Sacrament of Reconciliation - that our loving God invites us into a special friendship and although all of us stumble and turn away from time to time, God’s love is steadfast.
 Through the Sacrament of Reconciliation, our repentant hearts are cleansed and God’s sanctifying grace restored in our souls in readiness to enable us to fruitfully receive the gift of His Body, Blood, Soul and Divinity in the Sacrament of the Eucharist.

 The seven Sacraments are an integral part of our Catholic faith.
 They use visible items as signs to help us meet Christ and to express our love and gratitude for the many graces and blessings that we receive each day.

 In the sacrament of the Eucharist, ‘Jesus Christ gives his Body and Blood - himself - for us, so that we too might give ourselves to Him in love and be united with Him in Holy Communion.
 In this way, we are joined with the One Body of Christ.’
 (YouCat 208) Thus, the celebration of the Eucharist is the ‘source and summit of the Christian life’ (CCC 1324) and in our programme, we explore its various dimensions: